Kiran gives new meaning to

 My methods are fun, raw, unconventional, real, and direct.

-I consider Adyashanti to be my main mentor and as it turns out I am grateful for his push to move me to teach.
+I consider Adyashanti to be my main mentor and as it turns out I am grateful for his, and others, push to move me into teaching.

-My books, classes, and other offerings are devoted to clarifying how you can access your innate sanity so you can transform your world.
+My books, classes, and other offerings are devoted to clarifying how you can access your innate connection to source so you can have the life you desire.